-***Please Note: It's always safest, and kindest NOT to breed your girl if you don't have any reason to.
+***Please Note: It's always safest, and kindest NOT to breed your sow.
 Non-breeding guinea pigs will live long, happy lives if cared for properly - they certainly don't 'need' to be mated.
-In fact, after taking into consideration the risks faced by a pregnant guinea pig, even in the hands of someone with experience, non-breeding girls will probably live longer on average ***
+In fact, after taking into consideration the risks faced by a pregnant guinea pig, even in the hands of someone with experience, non-breeding girls will likely live longer due to the reduced risk imposed on them throughout their lives.

 This is just a run down on some of the most important information you'll need to know if you plan to breed your pet guinea pigs, or if you find yourself with a pregnant sow.
 My advice is to learn AS MUCH as you can now - before the 'big day' arrives, or before you make the move to house male and female guinea pigs together.
 It can be as straightforward as 'finding some new babies in the cage one morning', or it can be as devastating as loosing the bubs and/or mum for a variety of reasons...